tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 ### Instability and Winning Tickets

-Previously we said the Winning Tickets are identified by performing Iterative Magnitude Pruning (IMP) to achieve a sparse subnetwork and then rewinding the parameters to the state at iteration $k=0$.
+Previously we stated that Winning Tickets are identified by performing Iterative Magnitude Pruning (IMP) to achieve a sparse subnetwork and then rewinding the parameters to the original network's state at iteration $k=0$.
 At iteration $k=0$ the initialization was random whereas in some iteration $k > 0$ the network learned some and the parameters are not considered random.

-We call subnetworks that were identified using IMP and rewound to some $k > 0$ that behave like a Winning Ticket (in the sense that was formulated in the previous sections) as **Matching**.
+We call subnetworks that were identified using IMP and rewound to some $k > 0$ that behave like a Winning Ticket (in the sense of accuracy as discussed in the previous sections) as **Matching**.

 We previously saw that the Lenet subnetworks that rewound to iteration $k=0$ are Matching.
 We also saw that subnetworks of VGG-19 and Resnet-18 that were identified either by a very low learning rate or using warm-up, are also Matching (See section "First Results").